 ■ Vertical speed (in fpm) by selecting a range

-Filters are represented by a tag on the top left-hand corner of the map.
-Clicking on the cross will remove the filter.
+Filters are represented by a label on the top left corner of the map.

-By clicking on the flight, the map now shows the details of the warning condition (that the signal with it has been lost and the position data is old) as well as the general data on that flight.
+When you click on a flight ID, the Flight Details pane shows more information about the warning condition (that the signal with it has been lost and the position data is old) and other flight details.

-The currently logged in user has the "Reporter" access rights enabling them to manually enter flight data.
-They can do this using the button.
+In this example, the active user has "Reporter" rights, making it possible to manually enter flight data.
+You can do this using the button.
 Let's take a look at this functionality now.